Quantum-Shadow1/Mystical-Craft/README.md

 *****How To Install*****

-Download and open the Mysticalcraft.mcaddon file.
+Download and open the MysticalCraftPack.mcaddon file.
 It will open Minecraft and beging the installation

 *****Features*****